edurocher/deliteful-tutorial/docs/GettingStarted.md

 Welcome to [deliteful](http://ibm-js.github.io/deliteful/index.htm), a set of multi channel, enterprise class Web Components to be used in Web & Mobile Hybrid applications.

-This tutorial is part of a series showing how to create a simple web application using the Deliteful components.
+This tutorial is part of a series showing how to create a simple web application using the deliteful components.
 In this first part, you will learn how to get started with deliteful and quickly create a basic web application that can run both on mobile and desktop browsers.